 - If the driver of the car in violation of parking regulations cannot be determined, the registered owner of the car will be held responsible for violations.

-It shall be unlawful for the driver of any vehicle involved in an accident resulting in property damage, to fail to immediately stop such vehicle at the scene and the vehicle shall not be removed until the driver has furnished to the other proper owner(s) the driver's name and address and the registration number of such vehicle.
+It shall be unlawful for the driver of any vehicle involved in a crash resulting in property damage, to fail to immediately stop such vehicle at the scene.
+The vehicle shall not be removed until the driver has furnished to the other proper owner(s) the driver's name and address and the registration number of such vehicle.

 Every motor vehicle registered in Nebraska shall carry therein proof of financial responsibility.